rubyunconfeu/2019-website/accessibility.md

 * Providing quiet spaces for people with sensory issues, or simply in need of a break.
 * Access to non-gendered toilets.
 * Serving a wide range of food and special requests.
-* An all-around help hotline will be available during the time of the conference
+* An all-around help hotline will be available during the time of the conference.

 Please be aware that we are not able to offer live transcription.